amykv/sbg-model-list/README.md

 ABOUT:
 An Android app that tracks users model collection for strategy battle games.

-Uses ROOM, Coroutines, and MVVM architecture.
+Uses Room, Coroutines, and MVVM architecture.
 Allows user to manually enter in the name of the model and quantity.
 User can then use buttons to add or delete by one.
 Users can also delete the line item completely.
 Basic functionality is complete.
 More functionality to be added in the future, such as saving multiple instances of the list.

+This was made to learn more about MVVM, Room, Coroutines, and general Android development.

 SCREENSHOT: